Avoid the Squeeze on Your Wallet and Pipeline: ARV Strategies

 Parkhill engineers initially used an air valve manufacturer’s program to get the manufacturer’s recommendations for the pipeline.
 The manufacturer’s software requires that you input all the high and low points of the pipeline and determine where air valves need to be placed.
 However, the Borger pipeline, a concrete steel cylinder transmission line, extends about 14 miles.
 The slide-rule calculations generally are for shorter distances.
 The manufacturer’s program called for 117 air valves, which was not cost-effective.
 So Parkhill used hydraulic modeling, which showed through transient analysis that they would need 48 combination air valves ranging from 4 to 12 inches in size.
 The air release valve costs were originally going to be over $1.2 million; with hydraulic modeling, they ended up under $880,000.

 The project piqued the interest of El Paso Water Utilities and the American Council of Engineering Companies, which requested a presentation in February 2015, comparing the costs of each type of work.

-Using hydraulic modeling rather than manufacturers’ recommendations for air valve placement can significantly reduce capital cost on your project while still protecting your pipeline.
+Using hydraulic modeling rather than manufacturers’ recommendations for air valve placement can significantly reduce capital costs on your project while still protecting your pipeline.